Confused by tax terminology? Don't fret! We've broken down some commonly used tax terms to help you learn the lingo.

 The IRS encourages taxpayers to do a “Paycheck Checkup” early each year to determine their correct withholding amount.
 This is especially important for any taxpayer who received a tax bill with their most recent return; changing their withholding amount can help these taxpayers to avoid a tax bill with their next return.
 For taxpayers who didn’t owe taxes but received a smaller refund than expected with their most recent return, adjusting their withholding amount can help to ensure a larger refund the following tax season.
 The IRS also recommends checking one’s withholding amount in the case of a change in income or a major life event such as marriage or divorce, having a child, or buying a home.

-You can perform your own “paycheck checkup” using the IRS’s withholding calculator here.
+You can perform your own “paycheck checkup” using the IRS's withholding online calculator.

 Individuals who expect to make more than a certain amount of income for the year must make quarterly payments toward their annual tax bill if their income taxes are not covered by withholding.